ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

    * The two active ESXi servers have enough resources available so that one FortiGate VM can be hosted on each ESXi server with 100% CPU and RAM reservation.
    * VMware vSphere HA has enough resources to host two FortiGate VMs with 100% CPU and RAM.

-  Due to these requirements, you must plan for the space needed for FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}}.
-If needed, before ordering FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}}, add 1 - 2 ESXi servers to your instance, or reduce vSphere HA CPU reservation for failover, or both.
+  Due to these requirements, you must plan for the space needed for FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} carefully.
+If needed, before ordering FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}}, add 1 - 2 ESXi servers to your instance, or reduce the vSphere HA CPU reservation for failover, or both.

-## Example
+## FortiGate Virtual Appliance on IBM Cloud order example

 You order a VMware vCenter Server **Small** instance with 2 ESXi servers with the following configuration: 16 cores at 2.10 GHz each with 128 GB RAM.
 For FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}}, you select the **Large** (8 vCPUs / 12 GB RAM) for deployment size and any subscription license model.